KJOrigin/JointCoder/README.md

 ## 🌐 Demo Website
 **Our demo website is available at [this link.](http://159.89.222.214:9028/)**

+The system provides four core functions:

+1. **Select Demo Cases**
+   Users can choose from four preloaded EHR samples (Sample 4 contains no surgical record).
+The system performs OCR-based content extraction and de-identification, allows content review and editing, and then runs disease and procedure coding in parallel.
+Agent outputs are expandable/collapsible, and final ICD results are displayed in tables and saved to the database.

+2. **Upload a Single PDF File**
+   Users can upload a local PDF EHR file.
+The system applies OCR and de-identification, supports content editing before submission, and performs parallel disease and procedure coding with structured result display.

+3. **Batch Upload PDF Files**
+   Multiple PDF EHR files can be uploaded simultaneously.
+The system processes each case sequentially, applies batch OCR, and performs parallel coding for each case.
+Results are displayed in tables and stored in the database.

+4. **Upload Excel and Batch Submit**
+   Users can upload de-identified Excel-formatted EHR files directly (without OCR), significantly improving efficiency.
+The system processes each case sequentially and performs parallel coding with structured output.

+After coding, users can provide case-level or result-level feedback, mark cases as completed, and export coding results or feedback data.
 <img src="Pictures/screenshot.png" alt="screenshot" border="0">

 **Figure3**: Screenshot of the web-based JointCoder system interface.